cagdasyigit/spring-boot-rest-generator/README.md

 #### Rest Service Generator For Spring Boot Projects

+Hello, purpose of this little app is automating to create spring boot rest api classes.
+I have tired and bored to create dao, repo, endpoint classes for every model in every project.
+This app does create very generic forms of these classes.
+Standard crud operations will be implemented for every model name you write in App.java.

+##### Configuration:
 Simply open App.java file and replace configuration variables for your own project.

 Type your project source folder path: